ducsrs/batsonline/README.md

 Roadblocks
-If we get to the data freeze but our dashboard won’t run properly It may take a long time to get our data cleaned and sorted properly We Are Already Working on this with Amy to find the most productive way of organizing If there isn’t an intern to continue this work beyond this summer This is kind of out of our hands, but we may be able to help guide someone outside of the data lab on what we have done Commenting our code will be important for this
-Losing the data-
+If we get to the data freeze but our dashboard won’t run properly.
+It may take a long time to get our data cleaned and sorted properly.
+We Are Already Working on this with Amy to find the most productive way of organizing.
-If the labels dont end up together and dont match, we will lose track of what went where, and theres so many files Make sure the data is connected with the right compartment and site and management status at the time of sampling Keep the right species pairings
+If the labels dont end up together and dont match, we will lose track of what went where, and theres so many files.
+Make sure the data is connected with the right compartment and site and management status at the time of sampling.
+Keep the right species pairings.